-- 2.1.
-To qualify for the Five-Year-Old Breeding Series the horse must be five years old based on a 1st August birth date.
-(See General Conditions 7.2). - 2.2.
-The person responsible for a horse taking part in the Series must be able to produce proof of age from the breeder or a veterinarian.
-In case of discrepancy, the breeder's information will be definitive. - 2.3.
-The ESNZ identification Papers ("IP") must be completed, and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum. - 2.4.
+- 2.4.
 Competitors winning prizes must upon the request of the Ground Jury present their horse's IP to the Ground Jury of the competition.
 If their IP does not include proof of age, Sire, Dam and Sire of Dam ESNZ the prize money will be withheld and forwarded to ESNZ's National Office.
-This may be uplifted when proof of age and/or breeding is provided to ESNZ. - 2.5.
-No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per paragraphs 2.1 to 2.3 above.
+This may be uplifted when proof of age and/or breeding is provided to ESNZ. - 2.5 No points, prize money or placings will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per paragraphs 2.1.to 2.3 above.